What's a Bocce Ball Made of ??

 Sure kids can better handle and play with smaller balls like 100mm or 90mm or smaller.
 Just as they can a smaller football and it too could be made of foam, water-filled plastic etc.

-- Almost every bocce set that is marketed in the USA by the "name brands" that sell everything from basket balls to Foosball tables and certainly most of the sets seen in the chain sports stores like Sports Authority, and on other websites are no longer made from materials suitable for a bocce ball and come out of China.
+- Almost every bocce set that is marketed in the USA by the "name brands" that sell everything from basket balls to Foosball tables and certainly most of the sets seen in the chain sports stores and on other websites are no longer made from materials suitable for a bocce ball and come out of China.

 - They are made using the same low cost material that is used as auto body filler.
 The stuff used to repair dings after a fender bender.
 Its a 2 part epoxy resin that has a catalyst that when mixed with the binder hardens.
 That binder is mostly made from talcum powder.
 Once set, its easy to sand and to paint.
 But when scratched will show as white, due to that talc.